EvaJF/continual_tuto/README.md

 * `methods` : incremental learning algorithms
 * `utils_tuto` : utility functions for the tutorial e.g. dataloaders and performance metrics.

-The training scripts :
-* to do add list and description

 __Basic training and inference pipeline of an image classification model__